Rahul-Ranganath/online-auction/README.md

 # online-auction
-Online Auction platform fo buying and selling items
+Online Auction platform for buying and selling items